 Understanding Payroll Invoicing in the PEO Context

-Payroll invoicing refers to the process of generating client invoices based on each payroll run.
-This typically includes gross pay, employer taxes, benefits contributions, administrative fees, and any other client-specific charges.
+Payroll invoicing is the process of making invoices for clients based on each payroll run.
+This usually includes gross pay, employer taxes, benefits contributions, administrative fees, and any other fees that are specific to the client.

-Timesheet payroll invoicing takes this a step further: billing clients based on hours worked, overtime, and project-based time tracking.
-Timesheets may come from various sources—different clients often use different time and attendance systems, making data consolidation a challenge.
+Timesheet payroll invoicing goes a step further by charging clients based on the hours worked, overtime, and time spent on a project.
+Timesheets can come from various sources.
+For example, different clients often use different time and attendance platforms, which makes it hard to combine data.

 Common challenges in this space include: